-A child can receive EI services under the age of three if he or she is significantly delayed in one or more of the following areas: communication, adaptive behavior, socialemotional, motor, sensory, or cognition.
-The types of services are shown on Table 10.
+A child can receive EI services under the age of three if he or she is significantly delayed in one or more of the following areas: communication, adaptive behavior, social-emotional, motor, sensory, or cognition.
+The types of services are shown below.